 Partial Pressure Definition

-Partial pressure is a term used to describe the portion of pressure that one specific substance exerts when examining an entire gas.
+Partial pressure is a term used to describe the portion of the total pressure contributed by one component in a gas mixture.
 Perhaps, we should take a step back.
-Pressure is a force applied equally over a surface.
-In the case of an ideal gas, the gas exerts an outward force on the surroundings.
+Pressure is force per unit area exerted on a surface.
+In the case of a gas in a container, gas molecules collide with the walls and exert forces on them, producing pressure.

-The partial pressure is the force that 1 singular substance exerts out of the total force of the gas.
-In an ideal gas, it’s directly proportional to the moles of substance to the total moles.
-This means if we know the fraction of the moles of the substance to the total moles, we can simply multiply it by the total pressure to get the partial pressure.
+Partial pressure is the pressure contribution from a single component compared to the total pressure of the mixture.
+In an ideal gas mixture, a component’s partial pressure is proportional to its mole fraction (the ratio of its moles to the total moles).
+This means if we know the fraction of the moles of the substance to the total moles, we can multiply it by the total pressure to get the partial pressure.

 How to calculate partial pressure?